Everest View Trek- 11 Days

 • High-protein snacks (nuts, energy/protein bars)

-• Waterproof/dry bags to protect documents and valuables
+• Waterproof/dry bags to protect documents and valuable

 Documents and Logistics